TychonautVII/learn_d3/README.md

 # Sources

  ## Introductory Material
-Starting with as an intro to some basic front end tech in a d3 context: http://www.jeromecukier.net/blog/2012/09/04/getting-to-hello-world-with-d3/
+I started with an intro to some basic front end tech in a d3 context: http://www.jeromecukier.net/blog/2012/09/04/getting-to-hello-world-with-d3/

 This is introduces the concepts of d3 well, but is a little dated and d3 v3 focused: